lexibank/tlopo/out/vol2/chapter9.md

-POc &ast;ma-raqani was presumably originally a verb meaning ‘become light’, derived from &ast;raqani ‘daytime, daylight’ (p.309).
-Its reflexes in a number of languages mean ‘tomorrow’, as do several other reflexes of &ast;raqani listed below.
-If it is the case, as suggested on p.300, that the POc day began at sunset, then, once sunset had passed, &ast;i raqani ‘in the daylight’ (reflected directly in Sa’a and ’Are’are) would have referred to the daylight of the present day—‘tomorrow’ in an English-speaker’s terms.
+POc _&ast;ma-raqani_ was presumably originally a verb meaning ‘become light’, derived from _&ast;raqani_ ‘daytime, daylight’ (p.309).
+Its reflexes in a number of languages mean ‘tomorrow’, as do several other reflexes of _&ast;raqani_ listed below.
+If it is the case, as suggested on p.300, that the POc day began at sunset, then, once sunset had passed, _&ast;i raqani_ ‘in the daylight’ (reflected directly in Sa’a and ’Are’are) would have referred to the daylight of the present day — ‘tomorrow’ in an English-speaker’s terms.

 <table>
 <tr>